jonkracht/opus-two-serial-communication/README.md

     * Set "Bps/Par/Bits" to 921600 8N1
     * Set both Hard and Software Flow Controls to 'No'

-2. Set the location where files are to be up/downloaded from in the "Filenames and paths"
+2. Set the location from which files are to be up/downloaded in "Filenames and paths"
     * Input paths in the "Download directory" and "Upload directory" fields.
 Can be the same location.

 3. Save configuration either as the default or to a new, customized name
     * For default, select "Save setup as dfl".
 The default is used when minicom is run without explicitly giving a configuration file
     * For a customized name, choose "Save setup as..".
-A name like "ttyUSB0.opus-two-cs" conveys information about what parameters are set in the config file.
+A name such as "ttyUSB0.opus-two-cs" is desirable in that it conveys information about what parameters are set in the config file.

 Configuration files are saved to `/etc/minicom/` and are given names like `minirc.dfl` or `minirc.ttyUSB0.opus-two-cs`.
-An example configuration file is included in this repository.
+An example configuration file is included in this repository for reference.

 ### 5. Begin communication

-If configuration was saved as default, simply type minicom in a terminal.
+If the configuration file was saved as default in the previous step, simply run `minicom` in a terminal session.
+Alternatively, if a custom name was chosen instead, run `minicom CUSTOM_NAME`.

-If saved to a custom name for example YOUR_CUSTOM_NAME, run: minicom YOUR_CUSTOM_NAME

-At this point, your computer should be talking to 02 and should be able to follow all instructions given in the 02 manual.
+At this point, the terminal should display "Welcome to the Opus-Two CVA Terminal Interface" menu.
+You should be able to follow instructions given in the O2 manual to complete a desired action.

-Minicom has its own set of commands that may be accessed by first pressing CTRL + A and then typing one of the following:
+Minicom has its own set of commands that may be accessed by first pressing `CTRL + A` and then typing one of the following:
-X to exit and reset
+* X: exit and reset
-Z for help menu
+* Z: help menu
-C to clear screen
+* C: clear screen
-S to send files
+* S: send files
-R to receive files
+* R: receive files
-O to configure minicom
+* O: configure minicom
-P for communication parameters
+* P: communication parameters

 ### 6. Do things.

-Upload new Opus Two configuration file
+#### Upload new Opus Two configuration file
-1. Hold CTRL + Q to reset the controller (terminal menu and pdf manual are inconsistent)
+1. Hold `CTRL + Q` to reset the controller (terminal menu and pdf manual are inconsistent)
 2. Within 5 seconds, hit any key to enter file transfer mode.
-3. Press CTRL + A followed by 'S' to send a file.
+3. Press `CTRL + A` followed by 'S' to send a file.
 4. Select 'xmodem'.
 5. Select the .bin configuration file you wish to upload to the controller.
 6. Witchcraft

+#### Modify tremolo parameters

 ---